Train the pattern first.

 Cyclic Sort

-When values live in [0, N] or [1, N], the index is the pointer — each element already knows where it belongs.
-Swap to home, or sign-flip to mark seen, and a whole family of missing/duplicate problems collapses to O(N) and O(1) space.
+When values live in [0, N] or [1, N], the index IS the pointer — swap to home or sign-flip to mark seen.
+Missing/duplicate problems collapse to O(N) time, O(1) space.

 index-as-pointer · O(N)